+- Apply for the examination.

+- •Upload photograph, signature and other documents and category certificate (SC / ST / PwD) and / or Dyslexic certificate as applicable.

+- •Pay the application fee through any of the electronic payment modes.

-- Check the Status of the application form: Received, under scrutiny, Accepted, Defect status, Status after rectification, rejected with valid reasons, Admit Card ready for download, etc.
+- •Check the Status of the application form: Received, under scrutiny, Accepted, Defect status, Status after rectification, rejected with valid reasons, Admit Card ready for download, etc.

 - Download Admit Card.

-- View their answers, marks and GATE score.
+- View your answers, marks and GATE score.

 - Download GATE scorecard.

-GOAPS Registration: A candidate must first register by providing Full Name (as per the valid photo ID, which candidate MUST bring in original while appearing for GATE 2021 examination at the examination centre), a valid e-mail address, mobile number and by choosing a password.
-All communications from the GATE Offices will be sent to this e-mail address (ONLY ONE PERSON CAN REGISTER WITH ONE e-mail ADDRESS).
+Registration: A candidate must first register by providing Full Name (as per the valid photo ID, which candidate MUST bring in original while appearing for GATE 2022 examination at the examination centre), a valid e-mail address, mobile number and by choosing a password.
+All communications from the GATE Offices will be sent to this e-mail address (ONLY ONE PERSON CAN REGISTER WITH ONE e-mail ADDRESS) and / or mobile number.
 Give the personal mobile number and e-mail address, because most of the communication will be through e-mail and/or SMS.

-GOAPS Enrolment ID: Each GOAPS registered candidate will be provided with an Enrolment ID.
-Upon registration, an e-mail containing the GOAPS Enrolment ID will be sent to the candidate.
-This Enrolment ID will be the reference ID for all future communication.
+Enrolment ID: Each registered candidate will be provided with an Enrolment ID.
+Upon registration, an e-mail containing the Enrolment ID will be sent to the candidate.
+This Enrolment ID will be the reference ID for all future communication until the examination gets over.

-GOAPS Password: The candidate has to choose a password during Enrolment at GOAPS.
-This password must be remembered along with the GOAPS Enrolment ID to login to GOAPS.
-It is strongly recommended to choose a password that cannot be guessed easily (it should not be the candidate's name, date of birth, or some easily guessable string of numbers or letters like 12345 or abcd).
+Password: The candidate has to choose a password during Enrolment.
+This password must be remembered along with the Enrolment ID to login in to your account.
+It is strongly recommended to choose a password that cannot be guessed easily (it should not be the candidate's name, date of birth, or some easily identifiable string of numbers or letters like 12345 or abcd).
+Length of the password should be 8-15 characters.
 Keep your password information safe, secure and confidential.

-4.4.3 Filling in GATE 2021 Application
+4.4.3 Filling in GATE 2022 Application

-After due registration, GATE 2021 application must be filled and submitted ONLINE only at GOAPS.
+After due registration, GATE 2022 application must be filled and submitted ONLINE only.

 Candidates are discouraged from making application through a third person.
 If someone else (friend or Internet café person) is filling the application on behalf of the candidate, the candidate must ensure that the data submitted are correct.
-Based on the earlier experiences, submission through a third person is highly discouraged to ensure an error-free application.
+Based on the earlier experience, submission through a third person is highly discouraged to ensure an error-free application.